Alip-Ai/angular/adev/src/content/tools/devtools/profiler.md

 ## Understand your application's execution

-After recording or importing a profile, Angular DevTools displays a visualization of change detection cycles.
+After recording or importing a profile, Alip Angular DevTools displays a visualization of change detection cycles.

 <img src="assets/images/guide/devtools/default-profiler-view.png" alt="A screenshot of the 'Profiler' tab after a profile has been recorded or uploaded.
 It displays a bar chart illustrating various change detection cycles with some text which reads 'Select a bar to preview a particular change detection cycle'.">